 toll-free or even a regular phone number?
 Are they an actual business dealing in quality games

-or just some part-timer looking to unload substandard machines on the web or eBay quickly?
+or just some part-timer looking to unload substandard machines on the web or eBay quickly ?

-game in your home, or help you with the repair over the phone free of charge?
+to fix your game in your home, or help you with the repair over the phone free of charge?

 I don't live near you, so how much will it cost to pack and ship a pinball machine?